UKDataServiceOpen/CSS-overview/installation.md

-# Installing Python
+# Installation

 These instructions guide you through the process of installing Python and other packages (e.g., Jupyter Notebook) on your machine.
-There are also instructions for creating a computing environment that enables you to run the web-scraping code associated with the *Web-scraping for Social Science Research* training series.

 ### Install Python